crypticCaroline/ms1-plantfactory/README.md

 * GIT - for version control of the project.

 Design
-* [Bootstrap](https://getbootstrap.com/) - For responsive design/carousel - overwriten some coe within my own stylesheet
+* [Bootstrap](https://getbootstrap.com/) - For responsive design/carousel - overwritten some code within my own stylesheet
 * [Google fonts](https://fonts.google.com/) - For styling the typography
 * [Balsamiq wireframe](https://balsamiq.com/) - To build wireframes in the design phase.
 * [Font Awesome](https://fontawesome.com/) - for social media icons